Natural rhythms: 90 minutes in the float tank

 Reason #1: Many bodily functions operate on 90 minute cycles!

 R.E.M. sleep is a deep form of sleep that runs in 90-110 minute intervals and is measured by Rapid Eye Movement (R.E.M.).
 There are five main frequencies of brain waves, Alpha, Beta, Theta, Delta and Gamma.
-Theta state is a state of deep relaxation when the brain waves have slowed to a frequency of 4-7 cycles per second.
-Some people fall fast asleep in the tank, others do not, and some teeter on the border of consciousness.
-Whether you are falling asleep or not during your float, your brain is likely to reach the theta state which has been linked to lucid dreaming and hypnosis.
-Theta brain waves can be considered the subconscious; they govern the part of our mind that lies between the conscious and the unconscious and retain memories and feelings.
-This state also directs your beliefs and your behavior which is why a float tank can be so transformative for people with addictions or bad behaviors.
+Some people fall fast asleep in the tank, others do not, and most teeter on the border of consciousness.
+There's a word for it, hypnagogia, the edge of sleep.
+Whether you are falling asleep or not during your float, your brain is likely to reach the slower range brain waves which has been linked to lucid dreaming and hypnosis.
+These deep slow brain waves can be considered the subconscious; they govern the part of our mind that lies between the conscious and the unconscious and retain memories and feelings.
+It also directs your beliefs and your behavior which is why a float tank can be so transformative for people with addictions or bad behaviors.
 It seems to reason that if the float tank is mimicking the same brain waves as R.E.M. sleep, then operating on the same interval of 90 minutes couldn’t hurt.

 "At first, scientists thought this ninety-minute pattern only occurred during sleep, but... test subjects kept in bed all day ... tended to move around more about every hour and a half.
 In another experiment, subjects were kept in isolation, but with the free access to food and coffee.
 They headed for the refrigerator or the coffeepot about every ninety minutes.
 Testing sensitivity to pain ... showed that pain thresholds varied on approximately ninety-minute schedules.
 We show ninety-minute cycles in the secretion of some hormones, as well as in rise and fall of our appetite and attention span.
 This may be because the brain itself changes what it's doing every hour and a half."